-The Honors Program Student Challenge Fund is now geared towards encouraging students to consider service-oriented alternative winter/spring break experiences, motivating attendance to academic or leadership conferences, and backing innovative projects of students’ own design.
+The Honors Program Student Challenge Fund was created to encourage students to consider service-oriented experiences, motivate attendance to academic or leadership conferences, and support innovative projects of students’ own design.

-· A maximum of $250 per student involved in the activity may be requested
+- a maximum of $500 per student involved in the activity may be requested,

-· The request must be made at least two weeks in advance of the event (earlier deadlines for specific events take precedence)
+- the request must be made at least two weeks in advance of the event, and

-· You must keep track of your expenses with itemized receipts that match your itemized budget request in order to be reimbursed
+- you must keep track of your expenses with itemized receipts that match your itemized budget request in order to be reimbursed (no exceptions).

-Please click on the links for more information about examples of eligible trips.
-These examples should help you choose or design your own trip for submission.
-If you are interested in participating in any of them, you should apply to the programs themselves.
-After being accepted to join one of the alternative spring break programs shown below, you can then *submit a proposal to be reimbursed for travel funds from the Honors Program.
-These grants will fund actual travel costs only, in reimbursement form.
+Please click on the links below for more information about examples of experiences or projects.
+These examples should help you choose or design your own trip or project for submission, but it is not meant to limit your options.
+If you are interested in participating in a service trip/project or attending a conference, you should apply to the programs themselves.
+After being accepted, you can then submit a proposal to be reimbursed from the Honors Program.

-Service trips with other secular organizations (or of your own design) may be considered.
+- Service trips with other secular organizations (or of your own design)